 The rules of public policy, core constitutional principles and mandatory legal provisions cannot be derogated from in international arbitration proceedings sited in Romania.
-A non-exhaustive compilation of such mandatory rules as provided by the UNCITRAL Model Law is taken up in Romanian legislation.
-Such rules include the separability of the arbitration agreement and the requirement that it shall be made in writing (article 1.113 CPC).
+Once an arbitral dispute is deemed international, the provisions of articles 1.111 to 1.133 apply thereto.
+Such mandatory rules include the separability of the arbitration agreement and the requirement that it shall be made in writing (article 1.113 CPC).